-Toledo Bend 2019 Survey Report (PDF 1.3 MB)
+Toledo Bend 2023 Survey Report

 If you have difficulty accessing the information in this document, contact the TPWD Inland Fisheries Division for assistance.

-Toledo Bend Reservoir - 2019 Survey Report
+Toledo Bend Reservoir - 2023 Survey Report

-Prepared by Todd Driscoll and Dan Ashe
+Prepared by Dan Ashe

 Inland Fisheries Division – Jasper District

-This is the authors' summary from a 44-page report.
+This is the authors' summary from a 46-page report.
 For a copy of the complete report, use the download link in the sidebar.

 Reservoir Description

-Toledo Bend Reservoir is a 181,600-acre (70,469 acres in Texas) impoundment of the Sabine River in Newton, Sabine, and Shelby counties in southeast Texas.
+Toledo Bend Reservoir is a 181,600-acre bi-state (70,469 acres in Texas) impoundment of the Sabine River in Newton, Sabine, and Shelby counties in southeast Texas.
 Water level fluctuations average 3 feet annually, but in 2019 the reservoir was lowered 7 feet below full pool for spillway repairs.
-Historically, aquatic habitat consisted of over 10,000 surface acres of aquatic vegetation (primarily hydrilla and American lotus) but coverage has declined considerably in recent years.
+Historically, aquatic habitat consisted of over 10,000 surface acres of aquatic vegetation (primarily hydrilla and American lotus) but coverage has fluctuated considerably in recent years.
 The primary aquatic habitat is standing timber.

 Management History